 Early Detection and Prevention of Ovarian Cysts

-Ovarian cysts are generally a benign problem for women, but even though they don’t represent a health hazard, it’s best to treat them quickly, in order to prevent complications in the future.
-They usually occur during the years between puberty and menopause, and after menopause are quite uncommon.
+Ovarian cysts are generally a benign problem for women.
+However, even though they don’t represent a health hazard, early detection and prevention of ovarian cysts is important in order to prevent complications in the future.

 What are cysts?

-After the egg is released, this small sac dissolves and is reabsorbed by the body naturally.
-But if for some reason, or if the sac persists after the egg is released, it may fill with fluid, grow larger, and form a cyst.
+However, if for some reason the sac persists after the egg releases, it may fill with fluid, grow larger, and form a cyst.

 What causes cysts?

 A woman is at an increased risk of developing ovarian cysts if she has irregular menstrual cycles, is subjected to fertility treatments, or has hormonal imbalances or other genetic factors.